-Recommendation Description Soil Excavation Soil excavation may be required to establish new pad levels and new footings across the site.
-It is anticipated that these excavations will encounter uncontrolled fill and silty sandy topsoil, sandy clay, and weathered bedrock.
-The excavation of soil, clay and extremely weathered rock should be possible with the use of bucket excavators, rippers, or for piered footings, traditional auger attachments.
+Recommendation Description Soil Excavation Minor soil excavation will be required to establish pad levels and new footings across the site.
+It is anticipated that these excavations will encounter shallow uncontrolled fill and sandy topsoil, clayey sand and weathered bedrock.
+The excavation of soil, clay and extremely weathered rock should be possible with the use of bucket excavators and rippers, or for piered footings, traditional auger attachments.
 For shallow excavations (<1.0m), provided the residual soil is battered back to a minimum of 45 degrees, they should remain stable without support for a short period until permanent support is in place.
-If permanent batters are proposed, the unsupported batter must not be steeper in gradient than 35 degrees, and should be supported by geotextile fabric, pinned to the slope and planted with soil binding vegetation.
+If permanent batters are proposed, the unsupported batter must not be steeper in gradient than 35 degrees, and should be supported by geotextile fabric pinned to the slope and planted with soil binding vegetation.
 Rock Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work , published October 2018.
-While significant hard rock excavation is not anticipated, it is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, and existing structures, and any previously installed supporting systems.
-Any rock breaking must be carried out only after the rock has been sawed, and in short bursts (2-5 seconds), to prevent the vibration amplifying.
+It is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, existing structures and any previously installed supporting systems.
+Any rock breaking must be carried out only after the rock has been sawed, and in short bursts (2-5 seconds) to prevent the vibration amplifying.
 The break in the rock from the saw must be between the rock to be broken and the closest adjoining structure.
 All excavated material is to be removed from the site in accordance with current Office of Environment and Heritage (OEH) regulations.
 Vibrations Australian Standard AS2670.1-2001 'Evaluation of human exposure to whole-body vibration General requirements.
-Part 1: General requirements' suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
-We would suggest allowable vibration limits be set at 5mm/s PPV, and monitoring devices installed at the footing level of any adjacent structures.
+Part 1: General requirements suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
+We would suggest that allowable vibration limits be set at 5mm/s PPV and monitoring devices installed at the footing level of any adjacent structures.
 It is expected that rock hammers with an approximate weight of 300-500kg will be adequate to operate within these tolerances.
 It may be necessary to move to smaller rock hammers or to rotary grinders or rock saws if vibrations limits